0xor1/transmittable/README.md

 typedef String TranEncode<T>(T obj);
 typedef T TranDecode<T>(String str);
 ```
-remember this method call must be made on both the client side and the server side.
+Remember this method call must be made on both the client side and the server
+side with the same arguments.
+This is usually bes achieved by both server and
+client side libraries referencing a common interface library which contains a
+method wrapping all your required calls to **registerTranCodec**.

+Additionally for **Transmittable** to be able to recreate an actual instance of
+your extended type you must register that type too with **registerTranCodec**
+but you can pass in null for both function arguments.

 ##Issues to be aware of